jacogrande/socrates/README.md

 ## Features

 - **Line-by-line Socratic comments** in the form of Neovim diagnostics.
+- **Focused on philosophical and political writing** - won't respond to technical documentation.
 - **Debouncing** to avoid spamming the API on every keystroke.
 - **Diff-based** commentary: only changed lines get annotated.
+- **Optional logging** to a file for debugging.
 - Works seamlessly with your existing `.md` files and note-taking workflow.

 ---